KolibriOS/kolibrios/programs/develop/ktcc/trunk/source/readme_kos32.txt

 libc:
--no "finished" in title of console program after exit console - use con_exit() -bench timing error (0s or 1s)
+-no "finished" in title of console program after exit console - use con_exit() -used system memory allocator (4096 bytes minimum)
--minimal memory allocator

-libc not complete. overall status: no files: assert.h errno.h  - in stdio limits.h
+libc not complete. overall status: no files: errno.h  - in stdio limits.h locale.h
-locale.h
 setjmp.h
 signall.h
-time.h
+time.h  - can use get_tick_count()/100 from kos32sys1.h
 wchar.h
 wctype.h